melansonS/Conways-Game-of-Life/decode/my-workshops/conways-game-of-life/README.md

-# Conway's Game of Lige
+# Conway's Game of Life

 A simple reimplementation of Conway's famous 'Game of Life'